Bbarbosa7/using-phpmailer-example/README.md

-# using-phpmailer-example
+# Config file to using phpmailer example
-A simple example using phpmailer in class FSPHP
+A simple file to using to configure phpmailer